-producing local contexts $C_{q^n_j} \subseteq C$ and findings $F_{q^n_j} \subseteq F$.
-Optionally, a research node may trigger recursion by spawning a single child planning node that further decomposes $q^n_j$, after which the alternating pattern continues.
-The \emph{depth} $d$ of the tree is defined by the number of research-node layers along the longest root-to-leaf path.
+Optionally, a research node can be deepened by spawning a child planning node that further decomposes $q^n_j$, after which the alternating process of planning and research continues recursively.
+The \emph{depth} $d$ of the tree is defined as the number of research-node layers along the longest root-to-leaf path.

 The final response $r_{\mathcal{T}}$ can then be synthesized as